ywarezk/node-zamin/04-express-basics/README.md

 Let's start building a backend app, Http server that can respond to http requests and return http response.
 To achieve this we will use Express.js

+## What we are building

+- we are building Http servers.

+## what we will use to build the http servers.

+ExpressJS
+set of tools for building http server client -----> Server
+       <-----

+## Hello world

+our first http server will get request and respond with `hello world`

 ## Lesson Plan

 - What is express